GuiFay/unb-agenda2/README.md

 A CRUD for contacts building an Agenda for Android

+forked from caiquerodrigues/unb-agenda3

 Developed by:
-	- Caique Peixoto
-	- Renato Rangel
+	- Guilherme Fay Vergara
-	- Lucas Severo
+	- Marcos Ronaldo
-	- José Pedro
+	- Gustavo Correia
-	- Vinicius Franco
+	- Bryan Fernandes

 Universidade de Brasilia - Faculdade do Gama - Desafio Positivo - Treinamento